Proven-Paradox/shaper-system/Handbook.md

 You can draw energy from your body to fuel your abilities.
 You may use your Toughness in place of your Mind to determine your MP.

 #### Everlasting
-At the [Round End](#round-end) of every turn, you regain HP equal to your Toughness.
+At the [Round End](#round-end) of every turn, you regain HP equal to your [Vitality](#vitality).
 If you ever reach zero HP, you cease regaining HP until you are given healing from another source.

 #### Finesse Caster
 You have the skill to place a spell just right--your potency is less about the power behind the spell and more about the correct application.
 You may use your Finesse in place of Soul to determine your Mental Offense.